I want to talk through with you the advantages and disadvantages of a share issue for ambitious small businesses.

 The situation you want to avoid is where the investor (or more likely, Uncle Harold) starts telling you what to do.
 They have their pet schemes.

 I’ve occasionally come across this situation where a client has experienced pressure from a shareholder to do something which is quite different from the strategy we’ve carefully worked out for the company.
-Or people come up with great ideas and expect you to instantly implement them.
+Or investor shareholders come up with great ideas and expect you to instantly implement them.

 This can add pressure to your workload and increase your stress levels.
 The ideal situation here is where someone comes up with a great idea, wants to know if you agree, and then gets going to set it up.
 That’s shareholder engagement.